czengnn/Benfords-Law-with-Twitter/README.md

 A Twitter user's numeric statistics such as follower count, friend count, favorites count, and statuses count should span several orders of magnitude, these counts can vary from zero to millions, therefore Benford's Law should be applicable.

-I wanted to see if applying Benford's Law to Twitter users' followers' numeric data will reveal anything interesting, if this method can tell us about possibilities of bots.
+I wanted to see if applying Benford's Law to Twitter users' followers' numeric data can reveal unusual user activity , and if it has a possibility of bots detection.

 ## Data Source

 I used [Tweepy](https://www.tweepy.org/) to access the Twitter API, and downloaded the 10,000 most recent followers for each of the 6 Twitter profiles I chose.

-I chose the 6 most important political leaders in the U.S., they are:
+I chose the 6 important political leaders in the U.S., they are:

 1. President Donald Trump @realDonaldTrump